direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 CCNx samples
 ############

-Under example/ccnx there is more realistics samples using the implementation of an experimetal protocol named CCN.
+Under example/ccnx there is more realistics samples using the implementation of an experimental protocol named CCN.
 In this examples we use the `PARC  <http://www.parc.com>`_ implementation named `CCNx <http://www.ccnx.org>`_ (c) in its early version 0.4.0.

 CCNx setup
 ==========